If you've made it to this page, you’re probably an educated consumer looking for a quality massage therapist. Great! We'll tell you about ourselves:

 Tiffany Northcutt, Massage Therapist

 I'm originally from Duluth, GA but I've lived in north Alabama for eleven years.
 I attended the Atlanta School of Massage and graduated from Calhoun Community College in Decatur in 2013.
 I practiced at the Massage Therapy Institute (MTI) in Decatur for two and a half years before joining Journey Therapeutic Massage.
-I specialize in Swedish, deep tissue and prenatal massage.
+I specialize in Swedish, deep tissue, Ashiatsu, and prenatal massage.
 I am the mother of three amazing children and I absolutely love my career!

 Calandra Trimuel, Massage Therapist